Siedelwood/QSB/CONTRIBUTING.md

 ### Your PR is merged!

-Congratulations :tada::tada: The GitHub team thanks you :sparkles:.
+Once your PR is merged, your contributions will be publicly visible on the [Siedelwood Repository](https://github.com/Siedelwood/Revision).

-Once your PR is merged, your contributions will be publicly visible on the [GitHub docs](https://docs.github.com/en).
+## Our Workflow

-Now that you are part of the GitHub docs community, see how else you can [contribute to the docs](/contributing/types-of-contributions.md).
+The QSB has to active versions.
+There is the release version that is stable and meant to be used by the mappers of the Settlers-RoaE.
+The development version contains current development features, that might still contain some bugs or an API that might still change.
+If you are using the release version you can be sure, that the API we provide will be stable over time and releases.
+Both these versions will be represented by a branch.
+One other important branch is the release-hotfix branch that is only meant to fix errors in the release version.
+If you want to contribute to our Project, make sure to always branch the release-hotfix or the development branches.
+We will not consider any PRs coming from other branches.

 ## Windows